Dingdong Dantes

+He gained prominence in the early 2000s when he co-starred with Tanya Garcia in the drama series Sana ay Ikaw na Nga (2001) and Twin Hearts (2004).
+He achieved greater recognition in the late 2000s for his role opposite Marian Rivera in the television adaptation of Marimar (2007).
+His other notable television appearances include Stairway to Heaven (2009), Endless Love (2010), and I Heart You, Pare!
+(2011).
+In addition to acting, Dantes has established himself as a television presenter, hosting several programs such as StarStruck (2003–2019), Family Feud (2009–present), Amazing Earth (2018–present), and The Voice Generations (2023).
+Dantes has produced his own films under his production company, AgostoDos Pictures, including Segunda Mano (2011), Tiktik: The Aswang Chronicles (2012), Kubot: The Aswang Chronicles 2 (2014), and Rewind (2023), the latter of which became the highest-grossing film in the Philippines.
+He is married to Marian Rivera, and the couple has two children.

+Early life and education

-Jose Sixto Raphael Gonzalez Dantes III was born in Quezon City, Philippines.
-He began his career as a child model at the age of two, appearing in a television advertisement for Carnation milk.
+Jose Sixto Gonzales Dantes III was born on August 2, 1980, in Quezon City, Philippines to Angeline Gonzales-Dantes and Jose Sixto "Jig" Dantes Jr, a commander of Philippine Coast Guard Auxiliary.
+He is the eldest son of five siblings with three younger sisters and a younger brother.

+Dantes studied at San Beda University but moved to Ateneo de Manila University to finish high school.
+He pursued higher education while juggling his showbiz career.
+Dantes enrolled college at West Negros University with a degree in Business Administration majoring in marketing.
+He graduated from college in 2014.

+He was enlisted as member of Philippine Naval Reserve Command in 2006 and was promoted to the rank of Lieutenant Commander in 2020.
+He graduated as part of Naval Combat Engineer Officer Class in 2023 and had his field training as military reservist.

+Career

+Dantes began his career as a child model.
 Several other commercials ensued before he joined an all-male dance group called Abztract Dancers, with his friend, actor Nathan Dados, and his cousin, actor Arthur Solinap.
 Their group became regulars on Eat Bulaga! and That's Entertainment.

-As an actor, his first movie appearance was in the Shake, Rattle and Roll V episode "Anino".
+As an actor, his first movie appearance was in the Shake, Rattle & Roll V episode "Anino".
 After three years, he debuted on GMA Network's youth-oriented T.G.I.S. when he was 17, under the name Raphael Dantes playing the role of Iñaki.
 He was first paired with Antoinette Taus.
-Dantes and Taus became one of the most memorable loveteams in Philippine entertainment industry, especially in the 90's.
-He appeared in films like Honey My Love So Sweet, Kiss Mo 'Ko and I'm Sorry My Love, and television programmes including Anna Karenina, and did a few guesting stints on ABS-CBN such as a F.L.A.M.E.S. episode, a youth-oriented romantic-drama anthology with different love teams and stories that aired from 1996 to 2000.
+Dantes and Taus became one of the most memorable loveteams in Philippine entertainment industry, especially in the '90s.
+He appeared in films like Honey My Love So Sweet, Kiss Mo 'Ko and I'm Sorry My Love, and television show Anna Karenina.